-Is it not better to blame myself than put the blame on to another person?
+Is it not better to blame me than put the blame on to another person?
 Well, it may be better if you could develop a positive attitude toward yourself rather than continually blaming yourself.
 A very important part of positive thinking is giving yourself a pat on the back from time to time.
-Doing this is an incredibly good way of building up your self confidence.
+Doing this is an incredibly good way of building up your self-confidence.

 If you take medication to help you with your levels of anxiety the list of positive thought (below) can still be of great benefit to you.